ibm-build-lab/ibm-eis-sap-btp/access-weather-api/README.md

 Note that the curl calls generated from this form can be run from any application with internet access.
 They are not restricted to run in a particular network.

-## Run an Example Weather Application
+## Part 2: Run an Example Weather Application

 The example weather application has been developed using [SAP Build Apps](https://learning.sap.com/products/sap-build/build-apps).
 This is a framework for writing low-code/no-code web or mobile applications.